15th July 2021

-JohnPaul Pearson is Commercial Manager at Anabas – here he discusses the stages of a mobilisation, the process and the most common challenges faced by FM’s.
+JohnPaul Pearson is the Business Support Director at Anabas – here he discusses the stages of a mobilisation, the process and the most common challenges faced by facilities managers.

-The mobilisation process is a period of transition, once the plan and risk register are in place, it’s time to focus on collaborative working with the client, your own subject matter experts and relevant sub-contractors, to ensure a smooth and successful transfer.
+The mobilisation process is a period of transition.
+Once the plan and risk register are in place t’s time to focus on collaborative working with the client, your own subject matter experts and relevant sub-contractors, to ensure a smooth and successful transfer.

 It is vital to understand the culture of the client and align it with yours so that together you can create an environment that works.

-The first step is to ensure that your own company culture is understood and embraced by the staff who you will be working alongside or who join your business through a TUPE process.
-This means, a seamless transition from top to bottom, including all sub-contractors.
+The first step is to ensure that your own company culture is understood and embraced by the staff who you will be working alongside or who join your business through a Transfer of Undertakings Protection of Employment (TUPE), process.
+This means a seamless transition from top to bottom, including all sub-contractors.

 Your culture differentiates your business and influences behaviour.
 It is at the heart of everything that you do and so practice what you preach and set a strong example.

-It is important to be present in order to merge the two, so a dedicated point of contact is always a good idea to ensure everything runs smoothly.
+It is important to be present to merge the two, so a dedicated point of contact is always a good idea to ensure everything runs smoothly.

 Always take the time to engage with anyone joining your business at the various stages throughout the process, this will make it easier to allay any concerns quickly and to be responsive to their needs.